How to spot the warning signs of an insecure leader (and how to work with one)

 Most of the world’s problems are caused by bad leadership.
-For example, human-made disasters such as war, genocide, forced labor, and worker abuse, account for a much higher death tool than natural disasters.
+For example, human-made disasters such as war, genocide, forced labor, and worker abuse, account for a much higher death toll than natural disasters.
 As the current pandemic shows, even natural disasters are profoundly exacerbated by inept leaders.
 The failed states, corrupt institutions, and malfunctioning social systems that stop people from unleashing their talents and living happy and healthy lives are ultimately the product of poor leadership.
 Take a look at these stats:

 - 65% of employees in America say they would rather change their boss than have a pay raise.